MiT9Y/School42-21-Learning/README.md

 12. **webserver (2022-05-02)** - This project is here to make you write your own HTTP server.
 You will be able to test it with a real browser.
 HTTP is one of the most used protocol on internet.
 Knowing its arcane will be useful, even if you won't be working on a website.

+13. **Piscine Python Django (2022-06-12)** - Piscines are an important time in your cursus, during which you will have the occasion to learn a new language, or even a new paradigm!

-13. **ft_containers (2022-06-29)** - In this project, i implemented a few container types of the C++ standard template library (Vector, Stack, Map, Set).
+14. **ft_containers (2022-06-29)** - In this project, i implemented a few container types of the C++ standard template library (Vector, Stack, Map, Set).
 I used namespace ft for my containers and utils.
 Map and Set containers i implemented using red-black tree.

-14. **Piscine Python Django (2022-07-20)** - Piscines are an important time in your cursus, during which you will have the occasion to learn a new language, or even a new paradigm!

 15. **Inception (2022-07-20)** - This project aims to broaden your knowledge of system administration by using Docker.
 You will virtualize several Docker images, creating them in your new personal virtual machine.